QuentinGouttaya/ExpenseTracker-laravel-exemple/README.md

 entrypoint.sh should not be touched as it will generate an API_KEY for your laravel app to start and migrate:fresh (DB will be wiped then seeded).

+if you want to keep the data at startup you need to remove the line artisan migrate:refresh (As it drops the tables)

 This is a project for educationnal purpose only to work with docker and composer.